CCSL Special Project Funding Guidelines 2017-2018

 Application Deadlines (Specific deadline dates to be published annually):

-Applicants will receive results within 4 weeks of these deadlines for requests of $5,000 and less.
+Applicants will receive results within 4 weeks of the deadline for requests of $5,000 and less.

 The full Council will review requests over $5,000 so they may or may not receive a response within 4 weeks.